SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Sample Application

 Types of the transaction data between application and user are in twofold: a (1) background and a (2) list of text prompt-mask pairs, named { \textit{semantic brushes}}.
 The user can register these two types of data to control the generation stream.
-Each {semantic brush} consists of two part: (1) { text prompt}, which can be edited in the (d) control panel after clicking on the brush in (a) \textit{semantic palette}, and (2) { mask}, which can be edited by selecting the corresponding layer at { layer selection} (no. 4), and drawing on the { drawing pad} (no. 3) with a brush of any color.
+Each {semantic brush} consists of two part: (1) { text prompt}, which can be edited in the (d) control panel after clicking on the brush in (a) \textit{semantic palette}, a set of available text prompts to draw with, and (2) { mask}, which can be edited by selecting the corresponding color brush at { drawing tools} (no. 5), and drawing on the { drawing pad} (no. 3) with a brush of any color.
 Note that in the released version of our code, the color of semantic brush does not affect generation results.
 Its color only separates a semantic brush from another for the users to discern.

 As the interface of the (d) control panel implies, our reformulation of MultiDiffusion~\cite{bar2023multidiffusion} provides additional hyperparameters that can be utilized for professional creators to control their creation processes.
-The { mask alpha} (no. 9) and the { mask blur std} (no. 10) determine preprocessing attributes of selected {semantic brush}.
-Before the mask is quantized into predefined noise levels of scheduler, as elaborated in Section~\ref{sec:3_method:stabilizing}, mask is first multiplied by mask alpha and goes through an isotropic Gaussian blur with a specified standard deviation.
+The { mask alpha} (no. 11) and the { mask blur std} (no. 12) determine preprocessing attributes of selected {semantic brush}.
+Before the mask is quantized into predefined noise levels of scheduler, as elaborated in Section~\ref{sec:a_alg:maskquant}, mask is first multiplied by mask alpha and goes through an isotropic Gaussian blur with a specified standard deviation.
 That is, given a mask $\boldsymbol{w}\,$, a mask alpha $a\,$, and the noise level scheduling function $\beta(t) = \sqrt{1 - \alpha(t)}\,$, the resulting quantized mask $\boldsymbol{w}^{(t_{i})}_{1:p}$ is: